-Babies grow quickly, so after Darling was born, many parents wanted to photograph darling as he grew up, so taking photos of newborn babies has become a choice for many parents of newborn babies to remember darling as he grew up.
+Babies overgrow, so after darling was born, many parents wanted to photograph sweetheart as he grew up, so taking photos of newborn babies has become a choice for many parents of newborn babies to remember beauty as he grew up.

 The Best Time for Newborn Photos